srini2014/TidyData/CodeBook.md

 Description of the study:
   "Human Activity Recognition Using Smartphones " was a study carried out by Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio, Luca Oneto at Smartlab - Non Linear Complex Systems Laboratory.
 Sampling information:
-This study involved experiments on 30 volunteers within age group of 19-48 years wearing smartphone (Samsung Galaxy S II) and performing six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING).Using the  embedded accelerometer and gyroscope of thr smart phone,3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz were captured.
+This study involved experiments on 30 volunteers within age group of 19-48 years wearing smartphone (Samsung Galaxy S II) and performing six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING).Using the  embedded accelerometer and gyroscope of the smart phone,3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz were captured.
 The experiments have been video-recorded to label the data manually.
 The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.

 Technical information about the input files:
 1. X_Train.Txt : Training set with 561 time and frequency domain variables(Variables described below).
 These variables are Numeric